P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * TellMe - Allows me to dump and list basically anything so I can fix things.

+* The Betweenlands - The Betweenlands dimension is a dark and mysterious realm where strange, monstrous creatures roam amongst the remnants of long lost civilisations that have succumbed to the spread of decay.
+As dangerous as it is beautiful, there is much to explore and discover.
+The player must learn of their surroundings and keep their wits about them or else perish.
+The mod is in active development, and many exciting new features are in the works.
+These will include new dungeons, bosses and a race of NPCs.

 * Tinkers Construct - Allows modular tools that can be given cool traits.

+* Tinkers' Complement - Addon for Tinkers Construct to bring compatibility and features that don't fit in the base mod.

+* Tinker I/O - An addon to enhance Tinker's Construct Smeltery system.

 * Tinker's JEI - Adds "JEI" recipe support for "Tinkers Construct" and mods that add things to it.

+* Tinkers' Compendium (Tinkers' Defense) - An ever growing expansion of Tinkers' Construction.

+* Tinkers' Survival - An early game survival concept for Tinkers' Construct and Constructs' Armory.
+(Tinkes is love; tinkers is life!)

 * Tinkers Reforged - Adds additional "Tinkers Construct" Gear.